 I am interested in taking several courses, but I'm not sure if I want to commit to a master's degree.
 Do I have an option?

 Yes.
 If you have obtained a bachelor’s degree, you may be able to take several courses as a post-baccalaureate on a permission of the program basis.
 Alternately, you can apply for the Graduate Certificate in Health Informatics and Analytics.
 The certificate mirrors the foundation and core curriculum and you are in the same classes as the professional science master's students.
 If you choose to apply to the PSM at a later date all15 credit hours can be transferred into the degree as long as you have earned a minimum 3.0 in each class.
 To apply for post- baccalaureate or certificate admission, please apply online through the Graduate School's Admissions website.

 Can I attend the program part-time?

 Yes, we admit part-time and full-time students.
-One caution, under the Graduate School requirements there is a 6-year time limit to complete the master's program, and a 4-year to complete the graduate certificate.
+One caution, the Graduate School limits the time to complete the degrees.
+Please refer to the graduate school for those specifics.

 Are classes available online?

 I work full-time; are evening classes available?

 The program is intentionally designed to accommodate working professionals.
-The majority of the classes are in the evening, usually after 5:00 pm and meet once a week.
+The majority of the classes are in the evening, usually after 5:00 pm (or Saturday mornings) and meet once a week.